 While there is an undeniable emphasis on academics, the independent work required by the tutorial-based system and its largely self-scheduled nature, coupled with generous four-week breaks between terms, leave students free to take advantage of the new surroundings.
 Many decide to travel within the United Kingdom and Europe during their year abroad.

-The four-building Ephraim Williams House compound in North Oxford offers Williams students a home base near town, just over a mile from Exeter.
-The complex includes student bedrooms (spacious doubles), kitchens, lounges, laundry facilities, a dining room, a computer lab, and a library, as well as outdoor space for basketball, croquet, and barbecues.
-It’s a short bike or bus ride (or a 20-minute walk) from Exeter College and the center of town, and is within easy walking distance of university parks and the local shops, restaurants and banks of Summertown.
+The four-building Ephraim Williams House complex in North Oxford offers Williams students a home base near town, just over a mile from Exeter.
+The complex includes shared student bedrooms (spacious doubles), kitchens, lounges, laundry facilities, a dining room, a computer lab, and a library, as well as outdoor space for basketball, croquet, and barbecues.
+It’s a short bike or bus ride (or a 20-minute walk) from Exeter College and the center of town and is within easy walking distance of university parks and the local shops, restaurants and banks of Summertown.
 The Programme will partially subsidize student bus passes or bicycle purchases/rentals to facilitate travel around Oxford.
 Student jobs are available at the Ephraim Williams House compound each term so that students have a chance to work and earn some spending money during their time at Exeter.